Should Athletes Use CBD?

 Sports Related Anxiety

-A 2019 study on CBD and anxiety indicated that there might be an inverted U-shaped relationship between CBD dose and subjective anxiety.
+A 2019 study on CBD and anxiety indicated that there might be an inverted U-shaped relationship between CBD dose and mild day-t0-day anxiety.
 For example, 300mg had a “stronger anxiolytic effect than 150mg or 600mg.”

 CBD and Sleep

 Several studies have explored the effect of CBD on human sleep.
 The first placebo-controlled, double-blinded crossover trial found that the sleep improving effects of CBD were dose dependent.
-The researchers found that 160mg of CBD—but not 40mg or 80mg of CBD—increased self-reported sleep duration in individuals with insomnia.
+The researchers found that 160mg of CBD—but not 40mg or 80mg of CBD—increased self-reported sleep duration.
 However, the participants did not report any change in sleep quality or time to sleep onset.

 A placebo-controlled, double-blinded crossover trial is a longitudinal study in which subjects receive either real treatment or a placebo for a period of time, after which the groups are switched to the opposite treatment.